kiwi-lang/uetools/docs/examples/extending.rst

-Adding new Commands
+Adding new commands
 -------------------

 You can extend uetools with your own commands.
 An example is provided here `plugin example <https://github.com/kiwi-lang/uetools.plugins.myplugin>`_

-The examples creates a new python package that extends uetools.plugins with its own commands.
+The example creates a new python package that extends uetools.plugins with its own commands.
-Once the package is installed (``pip install -e .`` for a local development install) you can use your commands by calling ``uecli name-of-my-command ...``.
+Once the package is installed (``pip install -e .`` for a local development install or ``pip install git+https://github.com/kiwi-lang/uetools.plugins.myplugin`) you can use your commands by calling ``uecli name-of-your-command ...``.

 You will note that ``uetools`` use a dataclass to define the arguments of its commands.
 As long as the name of the attribute matches the name of the argument in the underlying command